TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Integer/Index.rst

    Comment
          integer

-         (sometimes used generally though another type would have been more appropriate, like "pixels")
+         (This data type is sometimes used generally though another type would have been more appropriate, like "pixels".)